NerdyBucky/ForJobSearching/README.md

 The Process of Dealing with the project:

 <1> By Python Programming: Please Open Clients.py
-<----We would like to find out which months we had most Client Contacts--->
+<----We would like to find out which month we had most Client Contacts--->

     1 We should sepreate and Count How Many Clients we contacted each times, by spliting them with comma"," 2 We Find out that All the Date Tpye is yyyy-mm-dd